Team-Nutshell/nutshellengine-docs/source/types/Script/setWindowResizable/index.rst

 	  - Resizable (``true``) or not resizable (``false``).
 	* - windowID
 	  - :doc:`/types/WindowID/index`
 	  - The window to change the resizability of.
+By default, this window will be the main window.

 Returns
 -------